jiazhao97/INSPIRE/README.md

 *INSPIRE: interpretable, flexible and spatially-aware integration of multiple spatial transcriptomics datasets from diverse sources*

+An effective and efficient method for jointly analyzing multiple spatial transcriptomics datasets.

 ![INSPIRE\_pipeline](demo/overview.jpg)

 We develop INSPIRE, a deep learning method for integrative and interpretable analyses of multiple spatial transcriptomics (ST) datasets from diverse sources.
 INSPIRE takes gene expression count matrices and spatial coordinates from multiple ST slices as input.
 It provides three sets of outputs: latent representations of cells or spatial spots, non-negative spatial factors on cells or spatial spots, and non-negative gene loadings.